Inventua/nucleus-core/Documentation/Configuration/System.md

 server version and database size.
 User ID and password values are replaced with '*' characters.

 ## Logs
-If you have configured the text file logger, you view logs for the current web server by selecting a log from the drop-down list in the
+If you have configured the text file logger, you can view logs by selecting a log from the drop-down list in the ==Logs== tab.

-==Logs== tab.
+## Cache
+The Cache tab displays a list of caches with their usage and capacity.
+This information can be used to optimize your caching settings.

+## Loaded Extensions
+The Loaded Extensions tab displays a list of loaded extensions, their assemblies and versions and can be used for troubleshooting and verification purposes.